-- Students must complete 35 credits of AGEC course work as specified in the certificate requirements. - A minimum of a "C" grade and a minimum 2.0 GPA is required for all courses in the AGEC certificate. - Residency-A minimum of 6 credits of certificate course work must be completed at AWC before completion of an AGEC can be certified.
+- Students must complete 32 credits of AGEC course work as specified in the certificate requirements. - A minimum of a "C" grade and a minimum 2.0 GPA is required for all courses in the AGEC certificate. - Residency-A minimum of 6 credits of certificate course work must be completed at AWC before completion of an AGEC can be certified.

-Students who complete the requirements of an AGEC-A, B or S but do not complete a transfer degree must fill out and submit a graduation application to be awarded the AGEC Certificate and have the certificate noted on their transcript.
+Students who complete the requirements of the AGEC but do not complete a transfer degree must fill out and submit a graduation application to be awarded the AGEC Certificate and have the certificate noted on their transcript.